Today's Articles

 On this date, we recognize the birth of Natalie Hinderas in 1927.
 She was a Black pianist and composer.

-She was born Natalie Leota Henderson Hinderas, in Oberlin, Ohio, to a musical family; her father (Abram) was a jazz pianist, and her mother, Leota Palmer, was a classical pianist who taught at the Cleveland Institute of Music.
-Natalie Hinderas began playing at the age of three, with formal lessons (piano and violin) beginning at six years of age.
+Natalie Leota Henderson Hinderas was born in Oberlin, Ohio, to a musical family.
+Her father (Abram) was a jazz pianist, and her mother, Leota Palmer, was a classical pianist who taught at the Cleveland Institute of Music.
+Natalie Hinderas began playing at three, with formal lessons (piano and violin) beginning at six.
 A child prodigy, she gave her first full-length recital at eight.

 In 1945, she received her B.S. in Music from Oberlin Conservatory as their youngest student.
 Assuming the name Natalie Hinderas, she did her post-graduate work at the Julliard School of Music with Olga Samaroff and the Philadelphia Conservatory with Edward Steuermann.
 In 1954, she made her Town Hall debut, receiving critical acclaim.
 From this point in her career, she toured America, Europe, and the West Indies, with two tours of Africa and Asia sponsored by the U.S. State Department.